Interests: General Practice

 Registered with the Department of Education as a Private Institution of Higher Education under the higher education act, 1997.
 Reg No. 2002/HE07/013

 Prospective students must be in possession of the MBChB or equivalent qualification and be registered with the HPCSA or a similar regulatory body outside South Africa.
-There are 3 intakes per year:

 The PGDGP is a part-time distance course consisting of 10 modules (7 compulsory and 3 electives).
 Each module is supported by extensive self-study learning material.
 Participants will be assessed by means of pre-compiled case studies, assignments, a business plan (summative assessment) and a formal written examination (summative assessment) on all the modules.
 The assessment is designed to transfer key concepts from the programme onto the participant’s working environment.
 The minimum period for completion is 18 months and the maximum period is 36 months.